How to Generate Contracts from Airtable Data (Step-by-Step Guide)

 Bold your important headings and use tables for pricing breakdowns or itemized lists.
 The cleaner your template looks in Google Docs, the more professional your final contracts appear.

-Conditional section for your contract
+Conditional sections for your contract

 You can add one or multiple conditional sections in your contract.
 It allows you to generate one master template that will adapt based on placeholder values.
 You can show/hide sections based on those placeholder values.